NMurari7/ODI_Cricket_Analysis/README.md

 MOTIVATION

-As a cricket fan, i wanted to analyse the ODI matches but i was unable to find any sites which contain all at single place. so i thought of making my own simple webapp on cricket analysis.
+As a cricket fan, i wanted to analyse the ODI matches. so i thought of making my own simple webapp on cricket analysis.
 I started learning Data science and thought it would be a great idea to build a simple project so that it boosts my portfolio.

 "I hear and I forget.
 I see and I remember.
 I do and I understand"
                                                           -- Confucius